 I have a lot of discussions with customers on the topic of stretched clusters, but also regular vSphere clusters.
 Something that often comes up is the discussion around what happens in an isolation or partition scenario.
 Fairly often customers (but also VMware employees) use those words interchangeably.
 However, a partition is not the same as an isolation.
 They are 2 different scenarios, and also as a result they have a different type of response associated with it.
 Before I explain the difference in the two responses to a situation like this, what is a partition and what is an isolation?

-- An isolation event is the situation where a single host cannot communicate with the rest of the cluster.
+- An isolation event is a situation where a single host cannot communicate with the rest of the cluster.
 Note: single host!

 Why is that such a big deal?
 Well the response in the case of these two scenarios are different.
 And the response/result is also determined by what types of configuration you have.
 Lets break down the scenarios one by one, including the type of infrastructure used (when it is relevant).